Caelanrw/MoleculeDatabase/README.md

 **How it was implemented:**

 The graphical user interface (GUI), constructed using the built-in Java Swing JFrame class, facilitates program interactive operations.
 To launch the GUI, simply click "Run" on the GUI.java file if using an Integrated Development Environment (IDE) like IntelliJ.
-Upon initialization, the GUI presents seven buttons for user interaction, accompanied by a sizable output area to display program results.
+If using the terminal, at the group4 directory, please run the following command: ./gui.
+Upon initialization, the GUI presents 12 buttons for user interaction, accompanied by a sizable output area to display program results.
 Here are the functionalities of each button:

-Choose File: Initiates a window allowing users to select a molecule file for processing.
-Upon selection, the chosen file's path is displayed in the designated field.
+Choose File/Folder: Initiates a window allowing users to select a molecule file or folder for processing.
+Upon selection, the chosen path is displayed in the designated field.

 Add Molecule: This button allows users to add a molecule to the database.
 The program reads the file specified by the user and adds the molecule to the database.
 Upon successful addition, a message "Molecule added: [molecule name]" appears.
 This button calls the function addMolecule() to add the molecule to the database.